Backup

 Estimate which amount of data and documentation you will collect and create in your project.
 Then determine the corresponding approximate amount of storage capacity needed for backups.
 If your institution has an IT department, they will be able to help you with this.

 Automating backups can help to ensure that backups are created at the correct time and that they are saved to the correct location, reducing the risk of human errors.
 Both Microsoft and Apple operating systems have software to support automatic backups.
-Cloud storage solutions too often have a backup functionality.
+Cloud storage solutions often also have backup functionality.
 However, make sure to check frequently that functional backups were indeed created.

-- Windows 10
+• Windows 10

-Windows 10 includes two different backup programs:- File history
+Windows 10 includes two different backup programs:

 The File History tool automatically saves multiple versions of a given file, so you can “go back in time” and restore a file before it was changed or deleted.
-That’s useful for files that change frequently. - Windows Backup and Restore
+That’s useful for files that change frequently.

 The Backup and Restore tool creates a single backup of the latest version of your files on a schedule.